-William Vestey was sent to Chicago to scout for opportunities in 1876.
-He was surprised at the amount of meat that was wasted, and a factory was established to can this surplus as corned beef and export it to Britain.
+William Vestey was sent to Chicago, the centre of the North American meatpacking trade, to scout for opportunities in 1876.
+He was surprised at the amount of meat that was wasted.
+He decided to can the surplus meat as corned beef and export it to Britain.

-William Vestey relocated to Argentina in 1890 where he utilised the new refrigeration process to export frozen partridges.
+William Vestey relocated to Argentina and began to export frozen partridges from 1890.
 Later, beef and mutton were added.
-Being among the first to realise the potential of the new technology gave Vestey Brothers an advantageous head-start on its rivals.
+Being among the first to realise the potential of refrigeration gave Vestey Brothers a competitive advantage against its rivals.

-Vestey Brothers established Union Cold Storage as a subsidiary from 1897 to handle their meatpacking and distribution network.
+Vestey Brothers established Union Cold Storage as a subsidiary to manage their meatpacking and distribution network from 1897.

 The First World War

 The business grew rapidly during the First World War, following a surge in meat prices.

 Vestey Brothers acquired ranches and freezing works in Brazil, Argentina and Venezuela between 1913 and 1920.

 Blackfriars Lighterage & Cartage Co was acquired in 1914, to give the company full control of its distribution in London.